expo/expo/docs/versions/unversioned/workflow/publishing.md

 ---

-While you’re developing your project, you’re writing code on your computer, and when you use XDE or exp, a server and the React Native packager run on your machine and bundle up all your source code and make it available from a URL.
+While you’re developing your project, you’re writing code on your computer, and when you use Expo CLI, a server and the React Native packager run on your machine and bundle up all your source code and make it available from a URL.
 Your URL for a project you’re working on probably looks something like this: